-- Sweet Potatoes – The star of the show, they’re roasted for a deeper sweet potato flavor
+- Sweet Potatoes – The star of the show, these fresh sweet potatoes are roasted for a deeper sweet potato flavor.

-- Vanilla – I love vanilla as a base for almost all of my baked goods
+- Vanilla Extract – I love pure vanilla extract as a base for almost all of my baked goods.

-- Allspice – Allspice helps give that holiday flavor
+- Allspice – Allspice is another one of those warm spices that helps give that holiday flavor.

-- Granulated Sugar – Used to make a syrup of the meringue
+- Granulated Sugar – Used to make a syrup for the meringue.

 Tips for the best Southern Sweet Potato Pie